cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-24.0-rc1-released/index.md

 ### WAL Disk Space Exhaustion

 Version 1.24 includes a critical safety measure to handle WAL disk space exhaustion.
-Instead of triggering a chain of failovers when PostgreSQL runs out of disk space for WAL files, the cluster will safely stop.
+Instead of a potential chain of failovers when PostgreSQL runs out of disk space for WAL files, the cluster will safely stop.
 This prevents the cluster from entering an unrecoverable state and simplifies recovery by allowing for the manual expansion of the affected volume.